TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Methodology

 Eq.~(\ref{eq:mha_sum}) establishes that the attention output is linear with respect to individual heads in the hidden state space.
-However, our goal is to attribute the \textit{probability} change $\Delta P_{\text{att}}^{(l)}$ to each head.
-Since the probe function $\Phi(\cdot)$ employs a non-linear Softmax operation, the sum of probability changes calculated by probing individual heads does not equal the attention block contribution:
+However, our goal is to attribute the {probability} change $\Delta P_{\text{att}}^{(l)}$ to each head $h$.
+Since the probe function $\Phi(\cdot)$ employs a non-linear Softmax operation, the sum of probability changes calculated by probing individual heads does not equal the attention block contribution.
 This inequality prevents us from calculating head contributions by simply probing each head individually, motivating our shift to the logit space.